xgulism1/UE_Spice_Demo/README.md

 ![image](Assets/BP_08.png)

-To update an analysis, use the `UpdateAnalysisWithAlter`, `UpdateAnalysisWithAltermod` or `UpdateAnalysisWithStepCount` function.
+To update an analysis, use the `UpdateAnalysisWithStepCount`, `UpdateAnalysisWithAlter` or `UpdateAnalysisWithAltermod` function.
 The changes will be processed when the analysis starts or resumes.
 To apply the changes if the analysis is running, restart it by pausing it with the `SetAnalysisShouldPause` function and resuming it with the `SetAnalysisShouldPause` function after the `AnalysisPausedDelegate` is called.

 ![image](Assets/BP_09.png)

-Output from ngspice consists of Std Output (an Array of Strings) and Analysis Values (a Map of Vector2D Arrays).
+Output from ngspice consists of StdOutput (an array of Strings) and AnalysisValues (a map of Names as keys and Vector2D arrays as values).
-Std Output can be retrieved using the `GetStdOutput` function.
+StdOutput can be retrieved using the `GetStdOutput` function.
-Keys to the map of Analysis Values can be retrieved using the `GetAnalysisValueKeys` function.
+Keys to the map of AnalysisValues can be retrieved using the `GetAnalysisValueKeys` function.
 Each key is an input to the `GetAnalysisValues` function to get the array of values for the particular vector.
-Each value is a Vector2D to represent the real and imaginary parts.
+Values are Vector2Ds to represent the real and imaginary parts.

 ![image](Assets/BP_10.png)

-Output from ngspice can be removed or cleared using the `ClearStdOutput`, `RemoveRangeStdOutput`, `ClearAnalysisValues` and `RemoveRangeAnalysisValues` functions.
+Output from ngspice can be removed or cleared using the `ClearStdOutput`, `RemoveRangeStdOutput`, `ClearAnalysisValues` or `RemoveRangeAnalysisValues` function.
 All outputs are also cleared at the start of the analysis.

 ![image](Assets/BP_11.png)